Sign In / Sign Out

 As with many forms of crime, the incidence of theft in bars is not random.
 The Washington Post noted that almost all incidents of purse thefts in restaurants and bars occurred in three of the city's seven police districts.8 Analysis9 of crimes at a sample of 26 bars in London (U.K.) showed that about 60 percent of thefts occurred in only 20 percent of the premises considered.
 Although analyses of thefts in cafés are unavailable, the pattern of concentration described has so far proven to be so consistent10 for other crime types that we are willing to speculate the same would hold true here.

 Research also suggests that the risk of theft in bars may cluster within bars.
-The hotspot map shown below-reproduced from an earlier study11-indicates that bag theft was unevenly distributed.
+The hotspot map shown in Figure 1 below—reproduced from an earlier study11—indicates that bag theft was unevenly distributed.
 There appears to be an elevated risk around the south but not the north entrance.

 Figure 1.
 An example of a micro-environmental hotspot to show how risk varies within a bar